CARD Clinic in Libby Designated as Center of Excellence

 What Does New Designation Mean for CARD?

 The new designation will allow CARD to obtain additional funding to meet the clinic’s current local obligations in Lincoln County Montana.
-The added resources should also lead to expanded educational services for people across the country.
+The hope is that these added resources will also benefit people across the country.

-The Center of Excellence designation will also allow CARD to continue important research and work with other academic groups in hopes of better understanding all types of asbestos and asbestos-related diseases, which should lead to more and improved treatments for people nationwide.
+Expanded funding for research should allow CARD to provide service for anyone in the U.S. exposed to Libby amphibole asbestos.
+Additionally, the Center of Excellence designation will also allow CARD to continue important research and work with other academic groups to enhance understanding of all types of asbestos and asbestos-related diseases.
+This will hopefully lead to more and improved treatments for people nationwide.

 What CARD Offers